pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ## Installation Steps

 ### Installation Pre-reqs:
 For this OCP 4.12 IPI vSphere installation, you need DNS and DHCP available to the cluster.
+My DHCP server is setup to dynmically update the DNS services with hostname and address.

 - For the OCP 4.12 IPI you need to define two static IP address.
 One for the cluster api access api.ocp4.example.com and one for cluster ingress access *.apps.ocp4.example.com.
 For my lab I use example.com as the domain.